landoskape/vrAnalysis/dimensionality_manuscript/scripts/MYRIAD_SETUP.md

 ### 2e.
 Install dependencies

-Do NOT use `uv pip install -e .` — `setup.py` pulls in matplotlib, jupyterlab, pyodbc, syd, and other packages the worker never needs.
-Install only what the worker actually uses.
+Do NOT use `uv pip install -e .` — `setup.py` pulls in jupyterlab, pyodbc, and other packages the worker never needs.
+Install only what the worker uses.

 MYRIAD defaults to the Intel ICC compiler, which fails to compile C extensions for numpy, scipy, etc. Use `--only-binary :all:` to force pre-built wheels and